truth-zhenli/MSD_calculation/README.md

 - All frames are at the equilibrated simulation state.
 - All molecules remain whole and nojump (it is a continuous trajectory and molecules may diffuse out of the box).

---Example files are included in the `example-trajectory/` folder.
+Example files are included in the `example-trajectory/` folder.

 ## Quick start
 1. Put the .xtc file, the .gro file, and the .tcl script in the same directory.